inikhilkedia/Ziget/README.md

  - `Result Status 202` = A possible solution is to call the getData(GET Fetch) call with some delay.
 I have done it a 3 second delay and the Status 202 doesn't occur at all now.

  - `Individual Toggle` = There seems to be a problem with the API where it hardly ever recognizes the individual as false.
-I did some testing on `PostMan Ap`p and all the results were `Individual = true` even if I set it to `false`.
+I did some testing on `PostMan App` and all the results were `Individual = true` even if I set it to `false`.

  - `Cors restriction for localhost` = The API's Cors restriction do not allow the data to be read because the code is being run on the dev server on localhost